tcunningham203/UCONN-challenge-02/README.md

 The first link takes you to an About Me section, where I explain a bit about my story and motivations.
 When you shrink the page size for mobile, two of the pictures become hidden and only one of the three pictures is used.

 The second link takes you to my portfolio.
 As I mentioned, there is only 1 project so far, which is featured at the top and is larger than the others.
 The other links go to Youtube videos on my channel.
-There is an opacity animation when you hover over a video or application, and the title fades away to reveal the full picture.
+There is an opacity animation when you hover over a video or application, and the title is revealed.
+For mobile users, the title is always on the screen because there is no hover on mobile.

 The third link sends you to the bottom of the page, where you can find my contact information.